 I still needed to arrange one last detail— to find people to serve as assistants for Drs.
 Flew and Craig when they were in town.
 In God’s sovereignty, this turned out to be one of the most important aspects of the entire event.

 I wanted to make sure that while they were in town, Drs.
 Flew and Craig had only to think about the debate.
-They needed someone else to take care of every other detail—getting from the airport to their hotel, getting from the hotel to the Fieldhouse, and having whatever would make them comfortable and prepared for the debate.
+They needed someone else to take care of every other detail—getting from the airport to their hotel, getting from the hotel to the Fieldhouse and back, and having whatever would make them comfortable and prepared for the debate.
 I had known Dr. Craig for some time, so it made sense for me to assist him.
 However, who should be the aide to Dr. Flew?

 I immediately thought of Dr. Mike Murray.
 Mike was a professor of philosophy at Franklin and Marshall University in Pennsylvania.
 Mike was spending the 1997-98 academic year in Madison to do research for a new book he was writing.
 Mike was a Christian philosopher whom I greatly respected.
 During that fall we met for lunch almost every week to talk about life, being husbands and fathers, what it means to love God with our minds and do philosophy to the glory of God, and whatever else came up during these rich conversations.
 The next time we met for lunch I asked Mike if he would be Dr. Flew’s liaison when he was in town.
 Mike immediately agreed.
 He told me he had done much work on Flew’s thought during his doctoral studies and would love the chance to interact with him in person.